MicrosoftDocs/win32/desktop-src/winmsg/wm-childactivate.md

-﻿---
+---
-Description: 'Sent to a child window when the user clicks the window''s title bar or when the window is activated, moved, or sized.' ms.assetid: '6e60725d-aa01-48bb-86a5-f17f56b97d35'
+Description: Sent to a child window when the user clicks the windows title bar or when the window is activated, moved, or sized. ms.assetid: 6e60725d-aa01-48bb-86a5-f17f56b97d35
-title: 'WM\_CHILDACTIVATE message'
+title: WM\_CHILDACTIVATE message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_CHILDACTIVATE message